Associate Professor Andrea Cheville

 Assistant Professor Jie Deng

-Dr. Jie Deng is an Assistant Professor at Vanderbilt University School of Nursing.
+Dr. Jie Deng is an Associate Professor at the University of Pennsylvania, School of Nursing.
 Dr. Deng has centered her work around an under-recognized, under-studied late effect of head and neck cancer therapy: Lymphedema.
 She has been funded by the NIH/NIDCR, NCI, American Cancer Society, Oncology Nursing Society Foundation, and other sources to examine lymphedema.
 She has conducted pioneering research projects in identifying the scope and impact of head and neck lymphedema as well as developing clinical measurement tools.
 Her work has filled critical gaps in this area that facilitate healthcare providers in scientifically understanding, assessing, and managing this late effect.
 She has published in many prestigious international journals and disseminated her findings at numerous national and international professional conferences.
 Her research findings have been adopted into the American Society Head and Neck Cancer Survivorship Care Guideline (2016).
 Her work is recognized and implemented by clinicians in the United States and other countries.
 The impact of Dr. Deng’s work in oncology nursing and lymphedema management is evident as she has been selected as a leader in several national organizations.
 She was the Chair of the 2016 National Lymphedema Network International Conference.

 Dr Malou van Zanten

-Malou is a Research Officer at the Lymphoedema Clinical Research Unit, Department of Surgery, Flinders University, South Australia.
+Dr van Zanten was previously Research Officer at the Lymphoedema Clinical Research Unit, Department of Surgery, Flinders University, South Australia.
 She has a Bachelor of Health in Skin Therapy (Allied Health Professional) from the University of Applied Science, Utrecht, The Netherlands.
 Following her relocation to South Australia, she obtained her PhD in 2016.
 Her PhD thesis, titled: “Imaging the superficial lymphatic system of the lower limb after soft tissue injury” describes the lymphatic drainage pathways in and around soft tissue reconstructions.
 She has an interest in lymphoedema treatment, scar tissue, lymphatic imaging, early diagnosis and prevention.

 Woundcare Services, Australia